You Can Operate the Big Telescope at the Fred Bay Observatory

 We also provide talking points about objects that are in the sky each month so you’re well prepared to help visitors experience the night sky.

-- Complete two training sessions (held at least quarterly)
+- Complete two training sessions (held quarterly)

 - Volunteer at two public WCAS events, working with another volunteer, during the next 12 months.